MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-dns-firewall.md

 ## Configure DNS name resolution

-When remote VPN clients connect, hey use the same DNS servers that your internal clients use, which allows them to resolve names in the same manner as the rest of your internal workstations.
+When remote VPN clients connect, they use the same DNS servers that your internal clients use, which allows them to resolve names in the same manner as the rest of your internal workstations.

 Because of this, you must ensure that the computer name that external clients use to connect to the VPN server matches the subject alternative name that is defined in the certificates you issue to the  VPN server.